fjahr/lightning-mw/05-onchain.md

 In the case of data loss, a local node may reach a state where it doesn't recognize all of the *remote node's* commitment transaction HTLC outputs.
 It can detect the data loss state, because it has signed the transaction, and the commitment number is greater than expected.
-If both nodes support `option_data_loss_protect`, the local node will possess the remote's `per_commitment_point`, and thus can derive its own `remotepubkey` for the transaction, in order to salvage its own funds.
-Note: in this scenario, the node will be unable to salvage the HTLCs.

 ## HTLC Output Handling: Remote Commitment, Local Offers